2023, July 28

 vishing attack

 allows you to stay informed and protected from them.
 As all cybersecurity experts mention, the most effective measure against falling victim to a vishing attack is being aware of the risks and noticing the signs that could give them away.
-Statistics tell us that
+Statistics tell us that close to 33% of all Americans have fallen victim to a phone scam and due to this lose billions of dollars annually.

 So, let’s uncover